noi-techpark/odh-docs/source/howto/sparql-endpoint.rst

 Data Available in the Portal
 ----------------------------

-The data that can be accessed from the SPARQL endpoint    The landing page of |odh| SPARQL endpoint.
+The landing page of |odh|\'s SPARQL endpoint contains the following elements:

 1. The three buttons in the banner at the top of the page.